mattiemarie/professional_readme_generator/README.md

-The following is the url to the diplyed web application: https://mattiemarie.github.io/weather_dashboard/
+The following is the url to the diplyed web application:

 ## Description

-The goal of Challenge 06 is to create a weather dashboard that a traveler can use to input a city they wish to see weather conditions for.
-The dashboard will show the chosen city's Temperature, Wind Speed, and Humidity for the day searched and for the upcoming 5 days.